 Collection of sub models or containment trees used by multiple/diriment kinds of devices

-Idea is to put "user interface settings (e.g., language, brightness, volume, etc.)
+Example: Idea is to put "user interface settings (e.g., language, brightness, volume, etc.)" into a ModSpec

-Collection of these models to be used in DevSpecs or even b devices that do not have/use a devSpec →
+Collection of these models to be used in DevSpecs or even by devices that do not have/use a DevSpec

 Request for PAR change: IEEE P11073-10725